peterthehan/discord-birthday-role-bot/README.md

    - `guildId` is the server id.
    - `accountBirthdayRoleId` is the role id assigned to users with an account birthday.
    - `serverBirthdayRoleId` is the role id assigned to members with a server birthday.
-   - Birthday roles are assigned if the birthday falls between the date range created by `daysToLookBack` and `daysToLookForward` using the current date (excludes "0th" birthdays).
+   - Birthday roles are assigned if the birthday falls between the date range created by `daysToLookBack` and `daysToLookForward` using the current date (excludes "0th" birthdays for users that join the same day).
    - `timezone` is the timezone you wish to localize your `cronExpression` to.
    - `cronExpression` is the interval at which the birthday checks are done.